humanmade/tachyon/README.md

 ## Lambda

-Tachyon also supporting using Lambda to offload the image processing task, meaning you don't need lots of hardware to handle thousands of image resize requests.
+Tachyon also supports using Lambda to offload the image processing task, meaning you don't need lots of hardware to handle thousands of image resize requests.
 Using lambda comes in two parts:

 ### NodeJS Lambda Proxy